-A key role played in this lifecycle is by geotechnical monitoring, which ensures that a tunnel isn’t just maintained, but also exists harmoniously with other structures around it.
+Geotechnical monitoring is a key role played in this lifecycle, which ensures that a tunnel isn’t just maintained and exists harmoniously with other structures around it.
 In this blog, we’ll explore a specific part of Geotech monitoring that gets this job done: tunnel monitoring sensors.

 Having come into existence from the earliest of human civilizations, tunnels have long been a part of mankind.
 However, things have changed drastically, when it comes to the whole lifecycle of a bridge, right from its very ideation to long-term maintenance.

 Before diving into the numerous types of tunnel monitoring sensors, it’s key to know why they’re significant.
 Ultimately, all these instruments are implemented to create a complete monitoring system to analyze the tunnel’s behavior over time.
 Moreover, it also helps to verify the stability of the tunnel, understand if its design is credible or not, and assess the sequence and intensity of the various operations its construction will involve.